Heat-related illnesses in dogs and cats: How to protect your pet in summer

 -

-Sunburn in pets: Yes, that is possible!
+Sunburn in pets: Yes, it's possible!

 Signs of sunburn in pets: